nicrie/nicrie.github.io/_code/xmca.md

 ## The benefits of using complex MCA

 As the name suggests, in complex MCA the (complex) [analytical signal][analytical-signal] is first formed for each (real) time series and then, analogous to standard MCA, the complex covariance matrix is decomposed by [SVD][svd].
-The obtained complex singular vectors (EOFs) and corresponding complex projections (PCs) together with the respective (real) singular values result in a set of modes, where the first mode describes the largest possible portion of phase-shifted covariance describes.
+The obtained complex singular vectors (EOFs) and corresponding complex projections (PCs) together with the respective (real) singular values result in a set of <var>modes</var>, where the first mode describes the largest possible portion of phase-shifted covariance.
 This admittedly rather brief description may serve as a rough orientation for some, but if you want to know more details, please refer to the [publication][rieger21].

 For a clear interpretation of the results of a complex MCA it is sufficient to understand that the complex EOFs/PCs also contain phase-shifted signals.

 ### (Real) PCs of mode 1

-In analogy to standard MCA the PCs reflects the temporal evolution of the given mode.
+In analogy to standard MCA the PCs reflect the temporal evolution of the given mode.
 In this case it is sufficient to look at the real part of the complex PCs (see figure below), because the imaginary part contains only a phase shift of 90 $^{\circ}$ compared to the real part.

 However, it is important to realize that unlike standard MCA, the real part provides only <b>qualitative</b> information about the time evolution of the mode.
 Thus, it would be wrong to conclude from the following graph that mode 1 is negative after about 80 days.
 This ultimately depends on the phase shift at a given location (more on this later).

 The complex PCs are thus defined only up to the phase shift, that is, each phase-shifted pair of PCs is in turn a valid PC pair.
 The phase-shifted PCs are also consistent with the corresponding EOF pair as long as the phase shift is applied to the EOFs as well.

 The real PCs of both fields of mode 1 are characterized by an oscillation with an approximate period of 40 days.
 This mode describes about $60\%$ of the (phase-shifted) covariance present in the data.